Video Monetization

 The best part?
 You don’t need to manually process every sale when monetizing your live broadcast with PPV streams.

-You can also gate access, communicate with customers throughout the stream, and create subscription plans for future live streams—all within a single dashboard.
+You can also use video paywalls, communicate with customers throughout the stream, and create subscription plans for future live streams — all within a single dashboard.

 3. Create and sell your own products